AliChegini/Proximity-Reminders/README.md

 The core objective is to create an app to display a local notification when entering or leaving a location.
 The app needs to allow the user to enter or search for a location and choose whether the reminder should be set for leaving or entering the location.
 For example, one should be able to set a reminder to pick up milk when close to a grocery store.

-Remember that if you put enough effort into the user experience and design of the app, it can serve as a portfolio piece.
 Don't forget to architect the app with readable and maintainable code.
 At a minimum, your app should include the following features:

 A basic master-detail view architecture

 Ability to create reminders

-Ability to edit and/or delete existing reminders Geo-fence a reminder to a location so that you can display an alert notification when leaving or entering the location
+Ability to edit and/or delete existing reminders

+Geo-fence a reminder to a location so that you can display an alert notification when leaving or entering the location